The way angular contact bearings are designed and manufactured directly influences the precise way they operate.

 - 52100 vacuum degassed chrome steel (100Cr6), commonly referred to as bearing steel

-- Ceramic, Silicon Nitride (Si3N4) which can increase bearing life, operate at a faster speed and has lower rolling friction.
+- Ceramic, Silicon Nitride (Si3N4) which can operate at faster speeds and has lower rolling friction.
 Read all about the benefits of ceramic ball material.

 There are two different types of preload: Spring preload & Rigid preload.